maro7tigre/PySignalDecipher/command_system/docs/id_system.md

-# Widget ID System Documentation
+# PySignalDecipher ID System Documentation

-This document provides a concise overview of the ID system for tracking and referencing widgets, containers, observables, and observable properties in the PySignalDecipher application.

 ## Overview

+The ID system creates and manages unique identifiers for tracking components without maintaining direct references.
+This enables advanced serialization, navigation, and reference management across the application.

-The ID system creates and manages unique identifiers that encode type, hierarchy, and relationships between different components using string-based IDs.
+The system uses string-based IDs that encode type, hierarchy, and relationships between different components using a consistent format.
 It supports both static and dynamic components through a hierarchical design.

 ## ID Formats

-### Widget/Container Format
+### 1. Widget/Container Format
 ```
 [type_code]:[unique_id]:[container_unique_id]:[location]
 ```

-Where `location` uses a composite format: `[subcontainer_location]-[widget_location_id]`
+Where `location` uses a composite format: `[container_location]-[widget_location_id]`

+- `type_code`: Indicates the component type (e.g., "pb" for push button, "t" for tab container)
+- `unique_id`: Globally unique identifier generated using base62 encoding
+- `container_unique_id`: Unique ID of the parent container (or "0" if none)
+- `location`: Composite value with two parts:
+  - `container_location`: Path within the container hierarchy (e.g., "0", "0/1", "2/3")
+  - `widget_location_id`: Unique identifier within that specific container location

 Examples:
-- `le:1Z:0:0` - A line edit widget with no container
+- `pb:3a:0:0-1` - A push button with no container, at root location with widget ID "1"
-- `t:2J:0:1` - A tab container (in slot 1) with no parent
+- `t:2J:0:0-0` - A tab container at the root level (project itself)
-- `pb:3a:2J:2-4b` - A push button widget in a subcontainer at location 2, with widget location ID 4b
+- `pb:3a:2J:0/1-4b` - A push button in container "2J", at path "0/1" with widget location ID "4b"
-- `cb:5c:3a:2/1-7d` - A checkbox in a deeply nested container at path 2/1 with widget location ID 7d
+- `cb:5c:3a:2/1-7d` - A checkbox in container "3a", at nested path "2/1" with widget location ID "7d"

-### Observable Format
+### 2. Observable Format
 ```
 [type_code]:[unique_id]
 ```